 Says Romero, "The Hood Museum of Art under the leadership of curator Jami Powell and director John Stomberg is an excellent example of how an American museum can create meaningful and positive impacts on Native community, representation, and living artists.
-When offered my first major solo show to commence at the Hood, I cried because I never imagined this was possible for a Native woman photographer in her 40s.
+When they offered my first expansive solo show to open at the Hood Museum, I was both overjoyed and cried because I never imagined this was possible for a Native woman photographer in her forties.
+The Hood Museum continues to elevate contemporary Native voices in meaningful ways.
 I am so honored to collaborate with this institution and the people making it a major force in sidelining preconceived notions about Native American art."